1979 Salvadoran coup d'état: Background

-Following a military coup in 1931, the Armed Forces of El Salvador (FAES) had ruled El Salvador through a military dictatorship.
-From 1931 to 1948, the dictatorship was led by General Maximiliano Hernández Martínez and, after his resignation and exile, by a succession of three military officers who served in Martínez's government.
-After a coup by junior officers in 1948, El Salvador was ruled by the military-backed Revolutionary Party of Democratic Unification (PRUD) until a coup in 1960 overthrew the president, Lieutenant Colonel José María Lemus.
+Following a military coup in 1931, the Armed Forces of El Salvador (FAES) ruled El Salvador through a military dictatorship.
+From 1931 to 1948, the dictatorship was led by Brigadier General Maximiliano Hernández Martínez and, after his resignation and exile, by a succession of three military officers who had served in Martínez's semi-fascist government.
+After a coup by junior officers in 1948, El Salvador was ruled by the military-backed and reformist Revolutionary Party of Democratic Unification (PRUD) until a 1960 coup overthrew the president, Lieutenant Colonel José María Lemus.
 The social democratic Junta of Government was overthrown the following year by the conservative Civic-Military Directory.

 The Civic-Military Directory, led by Colonel Julio Adalberto Rivera, established the military-backed National Conciliation Party (PCN).
-Rivera was elected President of El Salvador unopposed in the 1962 presidential election.
-The PCN won the next three presidential elections in 1967, 1972, and 1977, the latter two of which were described by political scientist Michael Krennerich as having been subject to "massive electoral fraud".
-Opposition groups such as the Christian Democratic Party (PDC) and the National Opposition Union (UNO) contested the elections but were prevented from winning.
-A faction of junior officers attempted to overthrow the PCN government after the 1972 presidential election and install opposition leader José Napoleón Duarte as president, but the coup attempt failed and Duarte was exiled.
+Rivera was elected president of El Salvador unopposed in the 1962 presidential election.
+The PCN claimed to have won the next three presidential elections in 1967, 1972, and 1977, the latter two of which were described by political scientist Michael Krennerich as having been subject to "massive electoral fraud".
+Opposition groups such as the Christian Democratic Party (PDC) and the National Opposition Union (UNO) participated in the elections, but the government prevented them from winning.
+A faction of reformist junior officers attempted to overthrow the PCN government after the 1972 presidential election and install opposition leader José Napoleón Duarte as president, but the coup attempt failed and Duarte was exiled.

 Prelude

 Militant and death squad activities

-Throughout the 1970s, various leftist militant groups operated in El Salvador.
-Groups such as the Farabundo Martí Popular Liberation Forces (FPL) and the People's Revolutionary Army (ERP) engaged in hit-and-run attacks against government buildings, committed kidnappings for ransom, and other terrorist attacks.
+Throughout the 1970s, several leftist militant groups operated in El Salvador.
+Groups such as the Farabundo Martí Popular Liberation Forces (FPL) and the People's Revolutionary Army (ERP) engaged in hit-and-run attacks against government buildings, committed kidnappings for ransom, and other instances of terrorism.
 There were also mass organizations supported by peasants, workers, and some members of the Catholic Church that organized public demonstrations, strikes, and civil disobedience to create conditions that would start a revolution.
-The various mass organizations had tens of thousands of members.
+The mass organizations had tens of thousands of members.

-In addition to leftist militant groups and mass organizations, far-right death squads operated in El Salvador that targeted members of these groups.
+As well as leftist militant groups and mass organizations, far-right, government-aligned death squads operated in El Salvador that targeted members of these groups.
 Death squads such as the Wars of Elimination Anti-Communist Liberation Armed Forces (FALANGE) and the White Warrior's Union (UGB) assassinated and disappeared leftist leaders and members of the clergy.
 Many death squads had direct connections to FAES officers.
 The government itself also repressed mass organizations, and in July 1975, government forces killed at least 37 University of El Salvador students in a massacre.